Code-Institute-Submissions/modesto_tourism/README.md

 **User Story 7:**
 Jane Doe wants to see what accomadations are in the area if any.
 She can do so by clicking the "accomedations" button for each area.

+**User Story 8:**
+Jeff wants to read more about an area.
+He can do so by clicking on a map marker and clicking "More Information".

 ### Features

 - User is able to view the local weather by clicking the details button for the specific area.